-“No. I can’t do that because I know what his answer will be.”
+“No. I can’t do that because I know what he’d say.”
 He’d reject me without a second thought.

-“Well, you have your answer then.
-If he said no to your proposal, then you would break up with him and move on.”
+“Well, you have your answer.
+If he said no, break up with him and move on.”

-I shake my head furiously at her.
+I furiously shake my head at her.
 “I won’t do that to him.
 I know he loves me.
-He just…” I aimlessly look to the track as we wait for them to finish the race.
+He just…” I aimlessly look at the track as we wait for them to finish the race.

-She finishes my sentence with what I was not going to say.
-“He’s just getting his milk for free.”
+She finishes my sentence with what I wouldn’t say.
+“He’s getting his milk for free.”

 I look over at her, frowning.
 “Thanks for calling me a cow.”

 Morgan laughs, but the smile soon fades from her face.
 “You are so stubborn,” she accuses me.
 She sighs.
 “Remind him of what you want.
 You deserve happiness.
-Talk to him, Hadley.
-Your eggs are going to dry up and blow away.”
+Talk to him.
+Your eggs will dry up and blow away.”
 I know.
 That’s what I’m afraid of each passing day.

 “Nothing,” I dismissively mumble, looking down as he scoots closer to me.

 “Come on, Hadders.
 What’s up?
-Sorry I’m late.
-I had to do a couple things and they ran over.”
+Sorry, I’m late.
+I had to do a couple of things, and they ran over.”

 “It’s a Saturday, Rod.
 What the hell were you doing?”
 Morgan asks, pushing me forward so she can see him.

-He taunts her, “None of your bees’ wax.
-Are you going to cast a spell on me now?”
+He taunts her, “None of your beeswax.
+Are you casting a spell on me now?”
 Morgan reaches behind me and punches Rod’s arm.

 “Ow!” he cries, rubbing where she hit.
 “You’re a lawyer, Morgan!
 You should know that’s assault and battery!”

-She starts to protest, but I sit back and put my arms out to restrain the both of them.
+She protests, but I sit back and put my arms out to restrain both.
 “Come on, you two!
 Cut it out!”

 He clutches my shoulder.
 “What’s going on with you, Hadders?
 Is your man losing the race?
 I know what you could do to make him feel better,” he merrily insinuates.